-Press Brake bend radius, bend deduction, bend allowance, and K factor are important parameters in sheet metal processing.
+Press Brake bend radius, bend deduction, bend allowance, and K factor are critical parameters in sheet metal processing.

-Sheet metal processing techniques include shearing, punching/cutting/compounding, bending, folding, welding, riveting, splicing, forming (such as automobile body), etc.
+The techniques involved in sheet metal processing include shearing, punching/cutting/compounding, bending, folding, welding, riveting, splicing, and forming, such as creating an automobile body.

-The remarkable feature of sheet metal processing is that the thickness of the same part is consistent.
+The defining characteristic of sheet metal processing is the consistency of thickness in the same part.

-Sheet metal bending refers to the processing of changing the angle of sheet metal.
-For example, bending the sheet into a V shape, U shape, etc.
+Sheet metal bending involves changing the angle of the sheet metal, such as bending it into a V or U shape.

 What Is the Sheet Metal Bend Radius?

-When the material is bent, the outer layer is stretched and the inner layer is compressed in its fillet area.
+When metal materials are bent, the outer layer is stretched and the inner layer is compressed in its bend area.

-When the thickness of the material is constant, the smaller the inner radius, the more serious the tension and compression of the material.
+The smaller the inner bend radius, the more significant the tension and compression on the material.

-When the tensile stress of the outer fillet exceeds the ultimate strength of the material, cracks and fractures will occur.
+If the tensile stress on the outer bend exceeds the material's ultimate strength, cracking and fracturing may occur.

-The tensile strength and bending radius of metal materials affect the bending quality of the workpiece.
+The tensile strength and bend radius of the metal material both impact the quality of the final workpiece.

-Therefore, the structural design of the bending workpiece should avoid using too small bending fillet radius.
+To ensure high-quality bending, the structural design of the workpiece should avoid using a bend radius that is too small.

-The bending radius usually refers to the distance from the bending axis to the plate surface when bending metal plates, bars, etc., which is generally called the internal bending radius.
+The bend radius refers to the distance from the bend axis to the surface of the plate when bending metal plates or bars.

-The external bending radius is usually the sum of the internal bending radius and the sheet thickness.
+The external bend radius is usually equal to the sum of the internal bend radius and the thickness of the sheet.

 What Determines the Sheet Metal Bend Radius?

-There are many factors affecting the bending radius, including material strength, material thickness, lower die opening width, tonnage, etc.
+There are many factors that influence the bending radius, including material strength, thickness, lower die opening width, and tonnage.

-In the process of bending, the plate will produce compressive stress and tensile stress, which will also affect the bending radius.
+In the bending process, the plate experiences both compressive and tensile stress, which also affects the bending radius.

-When the workpiece is taken out, the residual compressive stress and tensile stress will cause the material to springback, which makes the bending angle larger.
+Upon removal of the workpiece, residual compressive and tensile stress cause springback, making the bending angle larger.

-In air bending, the inner radius is about 16% -20% of the width of the die opening.
-For example, the common 60 KSI cold rolled steel is about 16%, and the stainless steel is 20%.
+In air bending, the inner radius is approximately 16-20% of the die opening width for 60 KSI cold-rolled steel and 20% for stainless steel.

-Generally speaking, if the material thickness is less than 6mm, the inner radius is equal to the material thickness.
+For material thicknesses less than 6mm, the inner radius is equal to the material thickness.

-The larger the opening of the V-shape die, the larger the bending radius.
+The larger the V-shaped die opening, the larger the bending radius.

-On the same V-shape die, the greater the tensile strength of the material, the greater the inner radius.
+With the same V-shaped die, the greater the material's tensile strength, the larger the inner radius.

 Press Brake Bend Radius Calculation

-When the material thickness is greater than 6mm but less than 12mm, the inner radius of bending is generally 1.5 times the material thickness.
+For material thicknesses greater than 6mm but less than 12mm, the bend radius is typically 1.5 times the material thickness.

-When the material thickness is less than 12mm, the inner radius of bending is approximately 3 times of the material.
+And for material thicknesses greater than 12mm, the bend radius is approximately 3 times the material thickness.

-When the thickness of the sheet is equal to the bending radius, the most perfect bending radius will be generated.
+When the sheet thickness is equal to the bend radius, the most ideal bend radius is achieved.

-Bend radius is an important factor in sheet metal bending, and the proper inner radius determines the bending quality of the workpiece.
+Bend radius plays a crucial role in sheet metal bending, and the correct inner radius ensures the bending quality of the workpiece.

-Through the inner radius, we can also calculate important parameters such as bending allowance and bending deduction.
+The inner radius can also be used to calculate key parameters such as bend allowance and bend deduction.